 On November 20, 2016, the General Assembly of EAFEA passed a resolution to establish a Board of Trustees comprising of nine members to govern the association.
-The following members were elected as Board members to serve for the association year 2017-2018.
+The President, Ato Abate Kassa, has recently resigned.

 EAFEA will hold its Board meetings every two months at 8121 Georgia Avenue, conference room, Silver Spring, MD 20910 and the Association’s regular membership meetings will be held every three months at different locations.